Understanding Your Sewing Needs and Projects

 Considering Skill Level and User Experience

-Key Features to Look for in a Household sewing machine
+Key Features to Look for in a Household Sewing Machine

 Stitch Options and Versatility